 10 fascinating secrets of the TTC

-For all the humdrum time spent commuting on the TTC, we tend to forget just how fascinating complex transit systems can be.
+For all the time spent commuting on the TTC, we tend to forget just how fascinating complex transit systems can be.
 Part of the reason for this, I suspect, is that we don't know about all the hidden spaces and clandestine features that surround us every time we take a ride on the subway.

-From abandoned passageways to PA codes, here are 10 fascinating secrets of the TTC.
+From abandoned passageways to PA codes, here are some fascinating secrets of the TTC.

 1. There's a walled off passage between the two sides of the platform at St. Patrick Station that was the site of a murder in 1975.
 This is also why there's a jail-like area at Museum Station.